pepone/redhat-rpm-config/buildflags.md

 * `-Werror=format-security`: Turn on format string warnings and treat them as errors.
   See the [GCC manual](https://gcc.gnu.org/onlinedocs/gcc/Warning-Options.html#index-Wformat-security).
   This can occasionally result in compilation errors.
-In this case, the best option is to rewrite the source code so that only constant format strings (string literals) are used.
+In that case, the best option is to rewrite the source code so that only constant format strings (string literals) are used.
 * `-Wp,-D_FORTIFY_SOURCE=2`: Source fortification activates various